-Claims Performance Requirements

-All delegates performing claims processing functions must comply with all state and federal regulatory requirements.
-In addition, they must conduct claims adjudication and processing in accordance with the member's plan and Humana/ ChoiceCare's policies and procedures.
-Delegate will need to meet, at a minimum, the following claims adjudication and processing performance requirements:
+Claims Performance Requirements: All delegates performing claims processing functions must comply with all state and federal regulatory requirements.

+In addition, they must conduct claims adjudication and processing in accordance with the member's plan and Humana's policies and procedures.
+Delegate will need to meet, at a minimum, the following claims adjudication and processing requirements:

-- Delegate must accurately process in a timely manner at least ninety-five percent (95 percent) of the total of all delegated claims according to Humana requirements and in accordance with state and federal laws, rules and regulations and/or any regulatory or accrediting entity to whom Humana is subject, whether voluntarily or not. - Delegate must pay any and all interest amounts on claims in accordance with applicable state and federal requirements. - Delegate must maintain an accuracy rate of 99 percent of total dollars paid, for any given calendar month. - In the event the delegate is responsible for the processing and payment of claims for services rendered to any Humana Medicare Advantage or Medicaid members, delegate must comply with and meet the rules and requirements for the processing of Medicare Advantage or Medicaid claims established or implemented by CMS or the state including, but not limited to, the following: - Ninety-five percent of clean claims from nonparticipating providers must be paid within thirty days of receipt.
-Delegate must pay any CMS or Medicaid mandated interest amounts on all clean claims which are paid to nonparticipating providers later than 30 days from date of receipt. - All claims received by delegate must be paid or denied within 60 days of receipt unless state Medicaid requires a different time frame. - Humana does not delegate nonparticipating provider reconsideration requests.
-All such requests are to be forwarded to Humana upon receipt.
-Refer to Medicare Managed Care Manual, Chapter 13, Section 40.2.3 and/or state and Medicaid rules for additional requirements. - Delegate must meet CMS and/or state requirements to which Humana is subject for denial and appeals language in all communications made to members and use only language reviewed and approved by Humana.
+- Delegate must accurately process at least 95% of all delegated claims according to Humana requirements and in accordance with state and federal laws, rules and regulations and/or any regulatory or accrediting entity to whom Humana is subject. - Delegate must process all claims in accordance with state and federal prompt pay requirements to which Humana is subject to. - Delegate must pay any and all interest amounts on claims in accordance with applicable state and federal requirements. - Delegate must maintain an accuracy rate of 99% of total dollars paid, for any given calendar month.

+- In the event the delegate is responsible for the processing and payment of claims for services rendered to any Humana Medicare Advantage or Medicaid members, delegate must comply with and meet the rules and requirements for the processing of Medicare Advantage or Medicaid claims established or implemented by CMS or the state - Delegate must meet applicable state and/or federal requirements to which Humana is subject for denial and appeals language in all communications made to members and use Humana's member letter template.
-• Delegate must provide claims processing results on a monthly basis as required by Humana's Delegation Compliance Department using the submission form supplied by Humana.

-Humana retains the right and final authority to pay any claims for its members regardless of any delegation of such functions or activities to delegate.
-Amounts authorized for payment by Humana of such claims may be charged against delegate's funding.
-Refer to contract for funding arrangement details.

-Delegate shall provide a financial guarantee, acceptable to Humana prior to implementation of any delegation of claims processing, such as a letter of credit to ensure its continued financial solvency and ability to adjudicate and process claims.

-Systems, Records and Communication

-The delegate must:
+Additional Claim Activities and Responsibilities: The following are additional expectations of the delegate:

-- Supply staff and systems required to receive eligibility and benefit information from Humana and provide claims and encounter data to Humana as required by state and federal rules, regulations and Humana. - Supply and maintain claims processing systems that meet current legal, professional and regulatory requirements. - Print delegate's name and logo on member explanations of benefits (EOBs) forms, letters and other documents related to adjudication or adjustment of member benefits and medical claims. - Retain and maintain legal, claims and encounter documents for the period of time and in the manner required by state and federal law or Humana, including without limitation HIPAA and/or any requirements of regulatory or accreditation organization to which Humana is subject, whether voluntarily or not. - Make available as requested by Humana all original files, records and documentation pertaining to Humana enrollees, or copies thereof upon the termination of the performance of delegated functions and/or the expiration, nonrenewal or termination of the agreement, regardless of the cause. - Submit claim/encounter data in the format defined in the Process Integration Attachment.
+- Since Humana does not delegate nonparticipating provider reconsideration requests, Delegate should forward all requests to Humana upon receipt. - Delegate should provide applicable claim reports as outlined within the contract and related addenda or attachments.
+Humana will provide the template and submission process for each report.
+In addition, reporting requirements may change to comply with federal and state requirements or Humana standards.
+Any changes will be communicated to the delegate at such time. - Delegate shall provide a financial guarantee, acceptable to Humana, prior to implementation of any delegation of claims processing, such as a letter of credit, to ensure its continued financial solvency and ability to adjudicate and process claims.
+Delegate shall submit appropriate financial information upon request as proof of its continued financial solvency. - Delegate shall supply staff and systems required to provide claims and encounter data to Humana as required by state and federal rules, regulations and Humana.
+Refer to the Process Integration Agreement for details.
+Delegate should use and maintain a claims processing system that meets current legal, professional and regulatory requirements. - Delegate should prints its name and logo on applicable written communications including letters or other documents related to adjudication or adjustment of member benefits and medical claims. - Delegate shall retain and maintain legal, claims and encounter documents for the period of time and in the manner required by state and federal law or Humana, including without limitation HIPAA and/or any requirements of regulatory or accreditation organization to which Humana is subject, whether voluntarily or not. - Delegate shall make available as requested by Humana all original files, records and documentation pertaining to Humana enrollees, or copies thereof upon the termination of the performance of delegated functions and/or the expiration, nonrenewal or termination of the agreement, regardless of the cause. - Delegate shall submit claim/encounter data in the format defined in the Process Integration Attachment.

-Claim Audits

-The delegate is expected to allow Humana, or its designee, to perform periodic audits in order to monitor the effectiveness and quality of the delegate's claims processing functions.
+Claim Audits: The delegate is expected to allow Humana, or its designee, to perform periodic audits in order to monitor the effectiveness and quality of the delegate's claims processing functions.
 These audits include, but are not limited to, a review of: